 The disturbance associated with temporary roads was incorporated into the input for the CWE model and is reflected in the resulting risk ratios that serve as the metrics for the sediment indicator.
 Model results do not segregate road impacts from other disturbances.
 However, when taken together, all project-related disturbances associated with Alternative B fail to result in any 7th-field watershed producing risk ratios over threshold.
 This is best assessed by comparing "2009" risk ratios with those for "2014" when all roads would have been constructed and the thinning units they access would have been harvested.
 Increases are, without exception, minimal-measurable mostly at the second decimal.
-Some risk ratios actually decline due to the North Fork road maintenance project and natural recovery over time.
+Some risk ratios actually decline due to the North Fork Roads Stormproofing Project and natural recovery over time.

 Skid trails, landings, and cable corridors associated with thinning units.
 Approximately 73 existing landings (wide spots in roads or forest openings) are proposed for the thinning units.
 All of these are associated with tractor units.
 Cable yarding would use the road prism for "hot decking" of logs such that no additional landings are proposed for cable units.
+(Basically, hot decking occurs when the running surface of the road is not wide enough for both the cable yarder and the logs.
+The logs have to be moved out of the way so another load can be brought to the road, where trucks haul them away-this eliminates the need for landing construction because the road prism itself serves as the landing.)
 Total clearing for landings over the entire Assessment Area is estimated to cover 18 acres (the landings are shown on Maps A-1 and A-2 in this report).
 None of the landings are in Riparian Reserves or other sensitive lands.
 All landings will receive post-project erosion control as described in the Klamath LRMP.